dkapesa/Lintel/README.md

 ### Security and trust boundaries

 Credentials, installation tokens and webhook secrets stay outside browser state.
-Raw diffs, raw webhook payloads, authorisation headers and credentials are excluded from persisted review records where the current product contract requires it.
+Raw diffs, raw webhook payloads, authorisation headers and credentials are excluded from persisted review records.

 Model assisted analysis may send submitted content to the configured provider.
 The repository does not claim that model assisted review is local or exactly reproducible.